-Network with over 140 research students running cutting-edge projects across all areas of chemical research.
+The Warwick Chemistry network has over 140 research students running cutting-edge projects across all areas of chemical research.
 Discover more about what we can offer you, including our extensive instrumental and laboratory facilities, and how to apply for a studentship.

 Research students play an important part in helping Warwick deliver its research strategy.